wp-plugins/signals-widgets/readme.txt

 Getting help is just a click away now.
 Report issue using the support form in the plugin panel and we will get back to you at your admin email address.
 If the support form is not working for you, kindly send us an email at support@69signals.com explaining the issue you are facing with the plugin.

 == Changelog ==

+= 0.4 (5/1/2015) =
+* Code Improvements
+* Changes made to the "Social" widget
+* Fixed undefined errors
+* Fixed compatibility issues with the WP Customizer

 = 0.3 (7/12/2014) =
 * Fixed compatibility issues with some themes